 - Leverage: Set this to 1x to buy the real stock with underlying asset.
 Anything above 1x will make it a CFD.

 - Stop Loss/Take Profit: You can tell eToro to automatically close your position if the price falls or rises to a particular price point.
 A stop-loss is used to prevent losses if prices drop, while a take-profit is designed to lock in profits.
+It should be noted that Stop Loss and Take Profit are not guaranteed and that trading with leverage involves high risk.

 Notice that the important message saying “You are buying the underlying asset” and that it’s “commission free”.